llm-bible/llm-bible.github.io/_publications/wong2023from.markdown

 bibkey: wong2023from
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2306.12672"}
-tags: ['Model Architecture', 'RAG', 'Reinforcement Learning', 'Tools', 'Uncategorized']
+tags: ['Model Architecture', 'RAG', 'Reinforcement Learning', 'Tools']
 ---
 How does language inform our downstream thinking?
 In particular, how do humans make meaning from language--and how can we leverage a theory of